mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 `High-resolution phenotypic profiling defines genes essential for mycobacterial survival and cholesterol catabolism. <http://www.ncbi.nlm.nih.gov/pubmed/21980284>`_  *PLoS Pathogens*, 7(9):e1002251.

-The Tn5 Gaps method modifies the original method in order to work on Tn5 datasets, which have significantly lower saturation of insertion sites than Himar1 datasets.
+The Tn5Gaps method modifies the original method in order to work on Tn5 datasets, which have significantly lower saturation of insertion sites than Himar1 datasets.
 The main difference comes from the fact that the runs of non-insertion (or "gaps") are analyzed throughout the whole